Love Island often leaves us thinking about what the show has left in its wake.

 This reality TV show, which became a "family-viewing" show, has brought up a lot of conversations that are worth having.

 Why is it so important?
 What exactly is body image?
 Why should we care?

 I was listening to Women’s Hour on BBC Radio 4 about the controversies surrounding the TV show, and they mentioned some very important talking points.

 Rachel Hosie, an assistant lifestyle editor at the Independent and host of a dating podcast called 'Millennial Love', talks about the impact the show had on body dissatisfaction.

-She mentions that the contestants that were selected to be on the show, do not represent the average person.
-Also, the selection of contestants was not representative of varying body types and looks.
+She mentions that the contestants that were selected to be on the show do not represent the average person.
+Also, the selection of contestants is not representative of varying body types and looks.

 Unsurprisingly, the lack of body diversity led to a flood of comments on Twitter about body dissatisfaction and body insecurities.

 The message being conveyed by the show is that “you have to look a certain way to be deemed attractive and to be deemed worthy of love.”

 Yes, I know a lot of people are thinking that this issue may not be that serious and that, after all, it is only a TV show and it is pure entertainment – surely young people can’t be taking it that seriously?

 However, the Head of NHS suggests that the show has increased pressure for young women to undergo cosmetic surgery procedures and have fed into issues surrounding a negative body image.